jue89/endocrine-system-core/README.md

 es.on( 'ready', () => { ... } );
 ```

-Emitted if the server is able to accept incoming connections.
+Emitted when the server is able to accept incoming connections.

 #### Event: inRejected